Welcome to the Cathedral

 The Cathedral is open for private prayer from Monday to Saturday from 1 to 3:30 PM.
-Holy Communion is offered on Sundays at 1:45 PM and at 7 PM, and Fridays at 12:45 PM.
+Holy Communion is offered on Sundays at 1:45 PM and at 7:30 PM, and Fridays at 12:45 PM.
 The location to receive Holy Communion is at the East door of the Cathedral by the lane.
 Please line up there and keep appropriate social distance between you and other communicants.
 If there is a wedding at the Cathedral then Cathedral is closed for private prayer.

-During the closure of the Cathedral due to the COVID-19 emergency of the Cathedral Masses will be streamed daily.
+During the closure of the Cathedral due to the COVID-19 emergency the Cathedral Masses will be streamed daily.

 Live streaming schedule:

 Sunday Masses: 8 AM, 11 AM, 4 PM (Latin) 6:30 PM (Spanish) & 8 PM

 Anticipated Sunday Mass on Saturday at 5:10 PM

 Fridays at 6:30 PM & Sundays at 4 PM